Vyral/base-template/_posts/2018-06-29-1000-calls-a-day-how-advanced-analytic--data-tracking-gets-more-leads.md

 At 1000 Calls A Day, we have an entire team of people who can help you with your outbound calls. **We have experience running outbound campaigns and looking at the numbers to help you understand how to get better results.**

+There is so much more than just making calls that goes into a successful outbound calling campaign.
+We recruit, test, train, and hire outbound callers for you. &nbsp;We do all of the work!
+However, we also handle all of the daily execution and tracking of of your outbound calling campaigns. &nbsp;We have a team of experts who track all of the analytics very carefully.
+We use this data to constantly make adjustments and improve the performance of your campaigns.&nbsp;

+We can monitor the quality of the data that you purchase, the performance of the person making the calls, the calling scripts, and all other potential variables.
+This requires advanced technology and a team of people.
+We handle all of this for you, and it would be nearly impossible for you to do this on your own.
+In this video we walk you through some of the detailed analytics that we track for you on a daily basis.&nbsp;

 Many people do not understand how this works, though, so I thought that I would show you with the help of my colleague, Amber.
-I have included timestamps to make it easier for you to jump around to the parts you are most curious about.
+I have included timestamps to make it easier for you to jump around to the parts of the&nbsp; you are most curious about.

 {% include pullquote.html %}